aheze/SupportDocs/README.md

 To make a document eligible for SupportDocs, you must fulfill these criteria:
 1. The document extension must end in `.md`
-2. At the top of the document, you need to fill in the `title`.
+2. At the top of the document (this is called the [Front Matter](https://jekyllrb.com/docs/front-matter/)), you need to fill in the `title`.
 We strongly suggest you add tags too.
 ```yaml
 ---
 title: Buy blue boba